Air America (airline): Air Asia

-Air Asia was a wholly owned subsidiary of Air America which provided technical, management, and equipment services for Civil Air Transport of Formosa.
+Air Asia was a wholly owned subsidiary of Air America which provided technical, management, and equipment services for Civil Air Transport.
 Air Asia was headquartered in Taipei and its main facilities were in Tainan, Taiwan.
 It is now located in the Tainan Airport.
 It is the only surviving member of the Pacific Corporation, but currently it is owned by Taiwan Aerospace Corporation and is no longer related to the Central Intelligence Agency.

-1980s revival of name
+1980s airline

-In the 1980s, Los Angeles–based Total Air revived the Air America name.
-The revived Air America operated Lockheed L-1011 TriStar wide body jetliners with flights serving Baltimore (BWI), Detroit (DTW), Honolulu (HNL), London (LGW) and Los Angeles (LAX).
+In the 1980s, a Los Angeles-based passenger airline, originally known as Total Air, revived the Air America name, operating Lockheed L-1011 TriStar wide body aircraft with scheduled service between Baltimore (BWI), Detroit (DTW), Honolulu (HNL), London (LGW) and Los Angeles (LAX).